Theodo-UK/nestjs-admin/docs/adr/02-design-library.md

 ## Decision

-After an hesitation with Bulma, we decided to go with Bootstrap 4, for the following reasons:
+After a hesitation with Bulma, we decided to go with Bootstrap 4, for the following reasons:

 - Though it seems to not be the most liked library by the dev community, most front-end devs know the basics
   - This makes it very easy to contribute to and extends